Your Cart is Empty

 The life of a newborn baby is exciting enough, which is why routines are important!
-A daily routine with age-appropriate waking times, sleeping phases, activities, and meals gives baby security and a feeling of wellbeing.
+A daily routine with age-appropriate waking times, sleeping phases, activities, and meals will give your baby security and a feeling of wellbeing.
 Children who enjoy routines and consistent sleeping times sleep better.
 To get in the mood, it is helpful to arrange the time before going to bed calmly, with little irritation and with a recurring sleep ritual, such as bathing, singing, or reading aloud.

 A baby has first to learn what day and night mean.
 You can help them by letting them sleep in bright rooms with normal noise during the day, and at night in their bed in a dark, quiet environment.
 All nocturnal activities should be low-irritant: feed your baby in dim light, speak little, and only change diapers when absolutely necessary.
 All this should make it easier for the baby to develop a day and night rhythm and experience longer periods of sleep at night.